 Our winter theme will be researching roots, causes, and potential solutions.
 We will look at specific contemporary societal issues in human connectivity from a variety of institutional perspectives, most notably in trade, migration/immigration, public health, law, education, government, and domestic and foreign politics.
 Students will investigate specific issues of interest with the purpose of identifying a particular problem, defining its dimensions, determining its causes, and establishing action plans for its remedy.

 In spring the theme will progress to implementation.
 We will focus on the design and implementation of projects aimed at addressing the issues of global/local reality identified in winter.
 Seminar groups will combine their efforts to assist the community in facing challenges of the global/local reality.
 The projects may take the form of educational events, publications, multimedia presentations, or art installations to help the community find higher levels of connectivity with the rest of the world.
 Courses will assist in the successful implementation and evaluation of student group activities.

 Topics include social and environmental justice, political and economic fairness, geography, foreign policy, public/global health, historical and artistic representations of various parts of the world including local regions in media, as well as concepts of equity, cultural competence, and diplomacy.

-community development, organizational development, law and public policy, education, social and human services, public administration, communication and media arts, environmental studies, and public health
+This offering will prepare you for careers and advanced study in: community development, organizational development, law and public policy, education, social and human services, public administration, communication and media arts, environmental studies, and public health

 $10 per quarter for entrance fees.